How to Visit Olympic National Park (Budget Guide!)

 8) Visit the Makah Museum and Cultural Center in Neah Bay

 One of the best ways to familiarize yourself with the Indigenous history of the open Pacific coast in Olympic is to visit the Makah Museum.
-Here, you can learn about the rich and fascinating of the seafaring Makah Nation with genuine artifacts.
+Here, you can learn about the rich and fascinating history of the seafaring Makah Nation with genuine artifacts.

 While you’re here, you can pick up your Makah Nation Recreation pass which allows you to hike the trails in the area.
 I recommend visiting the museum before you hike to contextualize the place you are recreating in!
 This is also one of my favorite museums I’ve ever visited, it’s incredible.